hustcer/nushell.github.io/.ebook-pub/commands/http_delete.md

 ## Signature

-`> http delete (URL) --user --password --data --content-type --max-time --headers --raw --insecure --full --allow-errors`
+`> http delete (URL) --user --password --data --content-type --max-time --headers --raw --insecure --full --allow-errors --redirect-mode`

 ## Parameters

-- `URL`: the URL to fetch the contents from
+- `URL`: The URL to fetch the contents from.
 - `--user {any}`: the username when authenticating
 - `--password {any}`: the password when authenticating
 - `--data {any}`: the content to post